Kerlingarfjöll – Steaming valleys and surreal landscapes

 The Hveradalir track goes over the hills towards the snowy pass between the two mountains in the background…

-The walking track to Hveradalir starts right across the Ásgarðsá river, at the bottom of the hill behind the Kerlingarfjöll campsite.
-You can do a circuit and return via the jeep track from the Neðri-Hveradalir parking area above the valley on the other side.
-Inside the valley there’s a 3-kilometre loop with several side tracks.
+The walking track to Hveradalir starts right across from the Ásgarðsá river, at the bottom of the hill behind the Kerlingarfjöll campsite.
+You can do a circuit and return via the jeep road (F-347) from the Neðri-Hveradalir parking area above the other side of the valley.
+Inside Hveradalir there’s a 4-kilometre loop with several side tracks.

 How much time do you need?

-You will need at least 5 to 6 hours to go there & back, have enough time to bumble around in the valley, and a much needed picnic lunch & Wilderness Coffee along the way.
-And to take photo’s – you just can’t help it.
+You will need at least 5 to 6 hours to hike to Hveradalir and back, have enough time to bumble around in the valley, and a much needed picnic lunch & Wilderness Coffee along the way.
+And to take photos – you just can’t help it.
 The valley is extremely photogenic.
 There are beautiful compositions everywhere you look.
 You can easily spend hours in this fascinating area.

 View into Hveradalir from the carpark.